Q: What are the typical demographics of your tour groups?

-A: You only need your passport, valid 6 months beyond the date of the trip to travel with Viva Cuba.
+A: You only need your passport (with two blank pages for customs), valid 6 months beyond the date of the trip to travel with Viva Cuba.
+Check out the U.S. Dept. of State website for more details.
 We will secure the US license for each traveler, the Cuban required emergency health insurance and the Cuban visa.
 We make it easy.

 Q: Are vaccinations required for travel to Cuba?